Central Texas mother honors daughter by helping other parents suffering from child loss

 There are two different sizes for the machine, the original and the "mini" for early-term stillborn babies.
 The original costs around $6,500 and the "mini" is a little over $3,500.

 The Doherty family raised enough money for one of each.
 Now, they are still collecting donations for more.
-Those that are interested in donating can look at the GoFundMe page.
+Those who are interested in donating can visit the GoFundMe page.

 If you have any questions or want more information regarding the Doherty family's cause, you can reach Anna Doherty at ForDaisyGirl@gmail.com.